 Their second son, Carlton Gardner Lutts Jr., was trained as an engineer, but his love was the stock market.
 In 1970, driven by a desire to share his thoughts on stock selection and market timing, he began writing and publishing the Cabot Market Letter (named after the farm) on the proverbial kitchen table.
-As the years passed, his homespun wisdom and irrepressible passion helped hundreds of thousands of investors build big profits in great growth stocks like Fleetwood, WD-40, American Medical and Syntex.
+Carlton named the company Cabot Heritage Corporation to note the long history of Cabots in Salem and their extensive financial activities.

 Carlton’s first son, Timothy, joined the Cabot publishing business in 1986 to contribute advice on investing in mutual funds, which were then enjoying a boom.
-As time went by, Timothy filled the Cabot stable with experts on value investing, international investing, options investing, dividend investing, small-cap investing and more.
+As time went by, Tim filled the Cabot stable with experts on value investing, international investing, options investing, dividend investing, small-cap investing and more.

-Meanwhile, at Cabot, Carlton and Timothy worked side-by-side for 18 years, transitioning the business into the digital age while remaining focused on the goal of serving subscribers with the best independent investment advice possible.
+Meanwhile, at Cabot, Carlton and Tim worked side-by-side for 18 years, transitioning the business into the digital age while remaining focused on the goal of serving subscribers with the best independent investment advice possible.

 Carlton passed away in 2012, but his spirit lives on at Cabot, where the entire staff is dedicated to providing investment advice you can trust, year after year, decade after decade.